moleculediscovery/workshop2021/index.md

 Details on registration will follow soon.

 # Call for contributions
-We are calling for workshop contributions in the areas of a) molecular property and activity prediction
+We are calling for workshop contributions in the areas of machine learning for
+a) molecular property and activity prediction
-b) generative models and optimization of molecules
+b) generative modeling and optimization of molecules
 c) molecular representation learning
-d) machine learning for chemical reactivity,
+d) chemical reactivity and synthesis planning,
 e) analysis of biological images related to molecules, and
-f) molecular modeling with machine learning methods.
+f) molecular modeling.
 Papers are supposed to follow the paper template of NeurIPS and the maximum length is 4 pages (not including references).
 Details on the submission process will follow soon.

 # Important dates
  - December 12-16: main workshop
  - October 30, 23:59 (CET): workshop paper submission deadline
- - November 15: workshop paper notification
+ - Mid November: workshop paper notification

 # Organizing Committee and Contact
-Jose Miguel Hernandez Lobato, Nadine Schneider, Günter Klambauer, Matt Kusner, Brooks Paige, Jennifer Wei, Connor Coley, Andrea Volkamer, Ola Engkvist, Michele Ceriotti, Francesca Grisoni, Cecilia Clementi, Sereina Riniker
+Jose Miguel Hernandez Lobato, Nadine Schneider, Günter Klambauer, Matt Kusner, Brooks Paige, Jennifer Wei, Connor Coley, Marwin Segler, Andrea Volkamer, Ola Engkvist, Michele Ceriotti, Francesca Grisoni, Cecilia Clementi, Sereina Riniker